Olympics: Pickpockets show off 'one-second theft'

 To get a closer look at their "one-second theft", I offer to become their victim.
 They demonstrate a tactic named after Ronaldinho, the footballer who dances when he scores.

 Johnny approaches with a map, asking for directions, while Mario and Danny pretend to be drunk, swinging their arms and forcing me to dance.

 They run off in different directions and Danny returns, proudly holding my wallet.
 I didn't notice a thing, it all happened so quickly.

 "Mario is the pickpocket or the distracter because he is very experienced, and if he takes your wallet or phone he hands it to Danny; he is the runner.

-"That way the tourist has no idea who did it or who has their belongings."'We are too quick'
+"That way the tourist has no idea who did it or who has their belongings."

 On the beach and in the surrounding bars, the panic of tourists desperately searching for their phones and wallets is an obvious sign pickpockets are about.
 But only a trained eye has any chance of spotting one in action.

 Johnny agrees to give another insight into his world, pointing out about four teams of pickpockets patrolling the beach looking for targets, like sharks circling their prey.